The Art of Refusing Without Being Disliked: Moving Beyond the Too-Direct 「無理です」

 「今の状況だと難しいですね。」

-Compared with 「無理です」, this sounds softer and more realistic.
+Compared with 「無理です」, 「難しいです」 sounds softer and gives the impression that there are realistic circumstances.

-This sounds a little more formal, but very natural and mature.
+This sounds a little formal, but it is mature and natural.

 「今回は控えます。」